 Key highlights are:

-Works straight out of the box exhibiting pet-like behaviour in pastoral / demonstration mode.
+It works straight out of the box using a smartphone to easily configure it to exhibit pet-like behaviour in pastoral / demonstration mode.

-Developed for learning robotic coding from first principles to high level.
+Flexible platform for learning robotics coding from primary school first principle through to high level university research.

-Simulate Miro’s behaviour on screen using browser-based Gazebo app, this means a whole class can work on programming and only need one or two MiRo’s per classroom.
+Simulate MiRo-E’s behaviour on screen using computer-based Gazebo program, this means a whole class can work on programming and only need one or two MiRo-E’s per classroom.

 State of the Art Biomimetic AI technology replicates a small mammal’s behaviour